jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

 ## Putting it together

-During this chapter, you’ve cleaned up the `city` column of `zagat` using string similarity, as well as generated and compared pairs of restaurants from `zagat` and `fodors`.
+Above, you’ve cleaned up the `city` column of `zagat` using string similarity, as well as generated and compared pairs of restaurants from `zagat` and `fodors`.
 The end is near - all that’s left to do is score and select pairs and link the data together, and you’ll be able to begin your analysis in no time!

-`reclin` and `dplyr` are loaded and `zagat` and `fodors` are available.

-**Instructions:**
+**Steps**

--   Score the pairs of records probabilistically.
+1. Score the pairs of records probabilistically.
--   Select the pairs that are considered matches.
+2. Select the pairs that are considered matches.
--   Link the two data frames together.
+3. Link the two data frames together.

-**Solution:**

 Note: comparing pairs by just one column only works with `reclin` 0.1.1.
 Current version is 0.1.2.